joaomigl15/spdisaggregation/README.md

 The disaggregation method relies on a regression model to combine the ancillary data and produce disaggregation estimates.
 The entire procedure was implemented in the Python language, using the frameworks [scikit-learn](http://scikit-learn.org) and [Tensorflow](http://www.tensorflow.org).

 ## Spatial Disaggregation
+This file '/code/runDisaggregation_Withdrawals.py' controls the self-training approach for each experiment.
+In this file, the following parameters need to be defined.
+-

+The execution of the script produces one .tif file, containing the disaggregated results for the study region, concerning each iteration of the algorithm.

 To run the disaggregation algorithm, for the amount of withdrawals in ATMs:
 ```
 ./disaggregate_withdrawals.sh